0xRose/Rose-Stealer_old/README.md

 Don't forget that the project is still under development release and might contain bugs.

 * [Download the repository](https://github.com/DamagingRose/Rose-Injector/archive/refs/heads/main.zip)
-* Run the start.bat to open up the Rose builder.
+* Run the start.bat to open up the Rose builder/Python installer.
 * Enjoy!

 ## <a id="preview"></a> 📷 〢 Preview